 No one argues with the fact that society has problems.
 The question is what to do about them.
 While those on the left side of politics focused on government-funded programs, and those on the right focus on the free market economy, I want to present a solution that draws on the best of both: social enterprise.
+What is a social enterprise business model?
 The constraints within which social enterprises operate to bring about interesting innovation and keep companies accountable.
 It’s as if there are two bottom lines – social impact and profitability.
 You can’t have one without the other.
 While most social enterprises are small, they’re growing in number, and have the potential to tackle great issues we face with the environment, poverty, drugs, incarceration, trafficking, homelessness, equality, and mental health.

 Two approaches to social issues that don’t work